9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 1/II. Core Python components.md

 - Avoid unnecessarily long names for variables.
 For instance, don't give variables names like `variable_that_equals_3`.
 - Names should describe the data and not be random words.
 Valid examples: `num_login_attempts`, `device_id`, `invalid_usernames`.

-Note: Using underscores to separate multiple words in variables is recommended, but another convention that you might encounter is capitalizing the first letter of each word except the first word.
+**Note**: Using underscores to separate multiple words in variables is recommended, but another convention that you might encounter is capitalizing the first letter of each word except the first word.
 Example: `loginAttempt`.

-**Key Takeaways**
+## Key takeaways

 It's important for security analysts to have a fundamental understanding of variables.
 Variables are containers of data.
 They are assigned values and can also be reassigned other values or variables.
-It's helpful to remember the best practices for naming variables to create more functional, readable code.
+It's helpful to remember the best practices for naming variables in order to create more functional, readable code.